animeshsrivastava246/chatAI/README.md

 # chatAI

+A pure-frontend chat app that calls GitHub’s Models Marketplace API directly.

 ## Setup

-1. Clone this repo
-2. Fill in `src/config.js` with your real API_BASE and auth headers
+1. Replace `GITHUB_TOKEN` and `MODEL_SLUG` in `src/config.js`.
-3. Serve `public/index.html` (e.g. via `live-server` or as static assets)
+2. Serve `public/index.html` (e.g. via `live-server` or GitHub Pages).

+## Security Warning

+Putting a GitHub token in client-side JS _exposes it to everyone_.
+For a real production app, you should proxy requests through a server that holds the secret.

-## Deploy
+## Deployment

-- Build step isn’t required since we’re shipping plain JS/CSS, but you can integrate a bundler (Webpack/Vite) if you want to tree-shake or transpile.
-- CI/CD: On each push, you can lint, test (if you add tests), then deploy `public/` + `src/` to GitHub Pages, Netlify, Vercel, etc.
+Since it’s plain HTML/CSS/JS, you can host on GitHub Pages, Netlify, Vercel, etc. Set up your CI/CD in GitHub to:

+- Lint (`eslint`)
+- Build (if you add bundling)
+- Deploy `public/` and `src/`

+Enjoy your zero-backend AI chat!